MaxVerheyen/jekyll-theme-chirpy/_posts/2020-07-10-setting-up-virtual-hosts-in-mamp.md

 A Hosts file is a file that almost all computers and operating systems can use to map a connection between an IP address and domain names.

-Open up a terminal and open the `/etc/hosts` file with an editor you feel comfortable using.
-You have to open the file with administrator rights to be able to edit it (make sure to include `sudo` and enter your admin password when asked).
+You have to open the file with administrator rights to be able to edit it (include `sudo` and enter your admin password when asked).

+Open up a terminal and edit the `/etc/hosts` file with an editor you feel comfortable using.

 `sudo nano /etc/hosts` Opens the file with Nano inside the terminal.